Updated on June 10, 2021

 Treatment of Salivary Gland Cancer

-Salivary Gland cancer is treated by a team of doctors and healthcare professionals which include the ENT surgeon, Cosmetic & Plastic Surgeon, Speech Therapist and Oncologist.
-Treatment may involve:
+Salivary Gland Cancer is usually treated by a team of doctors and healthcare professionals which include the ENT surgeon, Cosmetic & Plastic Surgeon, Speech Therapist and Oncologist.
+Treatment may involve

 If you think you may be suffering from any medical condition, you should seek immediate medical attention from your doctor or other professional healthcare providers.
 You should never delay seeking medical advice, disregard medical advice, or discontinue medical treatment because of information on this website.